postplayhouse/jekyll.postplayhouse.com/_posts/2015-11-01-the-2016-season-and-game-and-parks.md

 This may be shocking news to hear after we had the [most successfull year in our history]({% post_url 2015-08-05-thank-you-for-2015-season %}) last summer.
 We will release as much information about this situation as we can in the near future.
 Thank you, our faithful patrons, for all your continued --- and much needed --- support.

 __Update November 13, 2015:__
 The original date mentioned for individual ticket availability was November 14th.
 Due to marketing materials being delayed in the mail, that date has been changed to November 18th.
-Bizarre but true, that some digital materials from the rights holders is actually still sent in the mail.
+Bizarre but true, that some digital materials from the rights holders are actually still sent in the mail.